 Neubauer is a University of Chicago graduate with a Master of Business Administration.
 His parents fled Nazi Germany in 1938 to start over in Israel where Joseph was born three years later.
 At the age of 14, Neubauer's parents sent him to America where they felt he had a better chance for a good education and career.
 At age 27, he was named the vice president of Chase Manhattan Bank.
 He later moved to PepsiCo where he became the youngest treasurer of a Fortune 500 company.
 He joined ARA in 1978 as CFO and led a $1.2 billion leveraged buyout 1984.
 The company was renamed Aramark.
 Aramark operates food concessions, childcare, health care services, and other diversified businesses.
 It has $7.8 billion in annual sales.
 Aramark was taken public in 2001.
 Neubauer remains Chairman and CEO.

 $550 million, 64, married, Cochranville, PA

 This Trinity College Connecticut graduate is a grandson of Dr. John T. Dorrance, who developed the process for condensing soup.
-Dorrance purchased the Campbell Soup Company from his uncle 1914.
+Dorrance purchased the Campbell Soup Company from his uncle in 1914.
 Upon his death, he left half of his fortune to his son John, Jr., and the remainder to his 3 daughters.
-John, Jr. died 1989, and his children inherited his share.
-The family still holds approximately half of outstanding shares of Campbell stock.
+John, Jr. died in 1989, and his children inherited his share.
+The family still holds approximately half of the outstanding shares of Campbell stock.
 Strawbridge is the country’s leading owner and a leading breeder of steeplechase horses.